Merulo/CompilerJFTT/README.md

 * replacing a%a by 0

 ### ThirdIR
-Optimizes futher and replaces illegal jump instruction with more legal ones.
+Optimizes further and replaces illegal jump instruction with more legal ones.
 Main optimizations used here: removing copy X X and replacing jumps with zeros to simpler constructions.

 ### FourthIR + RegisterBlock
 Replaces calculations done in virtual registers to one done in real registers.